 The portable accessory could be attached to a device only using a Lightning cable.
 This essentially impeded testing of the final solution (the mobile app together with the portable tool connected to an iOS device), as it was impossible to run automated tests on a device disconnected from the Mac computer.

-Though ScienceSoft did not play the key role in the camera firmware development, a considerable amount of effort was put into reporting the bugs to the third party.
+Though ScienceSoft did not play the key role in the camera firmware development, the dedicated team put a considerable amount of effort into reporting the bugs to the third party.

 Cooperating with ScienceSoft, the Customer delivered an innovative image processing solution for iOS devices.
 The product saw several releases and was awarded as an innovative image processing solution.